pylandtemp/pylandtemp/README.md

 ## Documentation

-The pylandtemp Python library is divided into multiple methods which provide access classes of algorithms for different computations.
+The pylandtemp Python library is divided into multiple methods which provide access to set of algorithms for different computations.

 - **Land surface temperature**